umanther/pyutils/README.rst

 ==========
-ubil-tools
+ubiltools
 ==========
 |licence-img|

 Purpose
 =======
-A set of tools that I've built over time that perform useful (mostly) functions that I've used over time
+A set of tools that I've built over time that perform useful (mostly) functions that I've used

 Source
 ------